 CLS — Cumulative Layout Shift

 Target: Under 0.1.
-CLS measures visual stability — how much the page layout shifts unexpectedly as elements load.
-Nothing frustrates users more than clicking a button only to have the page jump and accidentally clicking something else.
+CLS measures visual stability — how much the page layout shifts without warning as elements load.
+Nothing frustrates users more than clicking a button only to have the page jump, so they end up clicking something else by accident.

-- Specify width and height attributes on all images and videos.
-This reserves space in the layout before the media loads, preventing shifts.
+- Set width and height attributes on all images and videos.
+This reserves space in the layout before the media loads, so it does not shift later.

-- Use font-display: swap and preload web fonts to prevent layout shifts caused by font loading.
+- Use font-display: swap and preload web fonts to stop layout shifts caused by font loading.

-- Avoid dynamically injecting content above existing elements.
+- Avoid injecting content above existing elements while the page loads.
 Banner ads, cookie consent bars, and promotional overlays that push content down cause severe CLS issues.

-- Set explicit dimensions on ad slots and embeds so the browser can reserve the correct space before the content loads.
+- Set clear dimensions on ad slots and embeds so the browser can reserve the right space before the content loads.

 5. Mobile-First Optimisation

-Google has used mobile-first indexing since 2019 — meaning Google primarily uses the mobile version of your website for indexing and ranking.
-In Singapore, where over 85% of search queries happen on mobile devices, mobile-first is not a recommendation.
+Google has used mobile-first indexing since 2019.
+This means Google mainly uses the mobile version of your website for indexing and ranking.
+In Singapore, over 85% of search queries happen on mobile devices.
+Mobile-first is not a suggestion.
 It is a requirement.

-- Ensure full content parity between mobile and desktop.
-All text, images, videos, links, and structured data that appear on your desktop site must also appear on the mobile version.
-Hidden content on mobile (such as content behind tabs or accordions) is now fully indexed by Google, but make sure it is accessible.
+- Make sure mobile and desktop content match fully.
+All text, images, videos, links, and structured data on your desktop site must also appear on the mobile version.
+Google now fully indexes hidden mobile content, such as content behind tabs or accordions.
+But make sure it is still accessible.

 - Use responsive design, not separate mobile URLs.
 Responsive design (a single URL that adapts to screen size) is Google’s recommended approach.
-Separate mobile URLs (m.example.com) create duplication risks and require additional canonical and hreflang management.
+Separate mobile URLs (m.example.com) create duplication risks and need extra canonical and hreflang management.

 - Test touch targets.
-Buttons and links should be at least 48x48 pixels with adequate spacing between them.
-Small, closely packed touch targets on mobile lead to accidental clicks and a poor user experience.
+Buttons and links should be at least 48x48 pixels with enough spacing between them.
+Small, tightly packed touch targets on mobile lead to accidental clicks and a poor user experience.

-- Eliminate horizontal scrolling.
+- Remove horizontal scrolling.
 Your layout should fit within the viewport width at every breakpoint.
 Horizontal scrolling is one of the most common mobile usability issues flagged by Google Search Console.

-- Optimise text readability.
+- Make text easy to read.
 Base font size should be at least 16px on mobile.
 Line height should be 1.5 or greater.
 Users should not need to pinch-zoom to read your content.

 - Test with Google’s mobile usability reports in Search Console.
 The Mobile Usability report flags pages with clickability issues, viewport configuration problems, and content width issues.